wavebeem/wavebeem.com/src/blog/2025/pokedex-upgrades/index.md

 ---
 date: "2025-03-01"
 title: >-
-  Enhancing the Pokédex: input lag, React, and monitor refresh rates
+  Enhancing the Pokédex: Input Lag, React, and Monitor Refresh Rates
 description: >-
   I released a large update to the Pokédex, intended to better use screen real estate on large displays.
 Read on for screenshots, the full changelog, and a